Flint1025/EE273/README.md

-# Band Family Tree program
+# EE273 Class project -- Band Family Tree program

-This is a win32 console application project from class EE273:Design of Software Development from University of Strathclyde.
+This is a win32 console application project from EE273:Design of Software Development at University of Strathclyde.
 It has been demoed to the lecturer.
 More details of comments and code clean-up will be done soon.

 # What it dose